 Location: Lexington, KY

-Shieldworks was contacted by Jean-Paul Grivas of Patrick D. Murphy Co., Inc., Architects to help specify a means of protecting the interior dome of the historic Courthouse in downtown Lexington, KY during.
+ShieldWorks was contacted by Jean-Paul Grivas of Patrick D. Murphy Co., Inc., Architects to help specify a means of protecting the interior dome of the historic Courthouse in downtown Lexington, KY.

 ShieldWorks developed a poly “skin” that conformed to the interior of the massive cupola.
 Channels were formed in the poly at each side of the cupola that directed water to the base.
 Should water have penetrated the roof during the renovation process, the water would have exited the walls through temporary plastic scuppers at the base of each side.